-Ms. Vanderburgh regularly advises and represents private organizations and individual members in matters related to governance, privacy, litigation, disciplinary proceedings and proceedings under the Societies Act.
-Decisions in this area include:
+She regularly advises and represents private organizations, including sport governing bodies, in matters related to governance, privacy, litigation, disciplinary proceedings and proceedings under the Societies Act.

-She has acted for beneficiaries, executors and trustees in estate and trust litigation, including issues of resulting trust and undue influence [Winstanley v.
-Winstanley, 2017 BCCA 265] and interpretation of a testamentary trust [Dunn v.
-TD Canada Trust, 2017 BCCA 90]
+- She has acted for beneficiaries, executors and trustees in estate and trust litigation, including issues of resulting trust and undue influence and interpretation of a testamentary trust.

-She regularly advises public bodies on compliance with privacy and access to information obligations under the Freedom of Information and Protection of Privacy Act and has represented public bodies in numerous proceedings before the information and Privacy Commissioner.
-She also advises private sector clients on accessing information and preventing disclosure of business and personal information under the Freedom of Information and Protection of Privacy Act and compliance with the British Columbia Personal Information Protection Act and the federal Personal Information Protection and Electronic Documents Act, including issues of employee privacy, use of customer and member personal information, security and appropriate disclosure of personal information.
+- She regularly advises public bodies on compliance with privacy and access to information obligations under the Freedom of Information and Protection of Privacy Act and has represented public bodies in numerous proceedings before the information and Privacy Commissioner.
+She also advises private sector clients on compliance with the British Columbia Personal Information Protection Act and the federal Personal Information Protection and Electronic Documents Act, including issues of employee privacy, use of customer and member personal information, security and appropriate disclosure of personal information.